surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Methods.md

 l.Commands.GetProcessCommand
 ```

-This example is functionally equivalent to using the `Foreach-Object` cmdlet to
+This example is functionally equivalent to using the `ForEach-Object` cmdlet to
 run the method on each object in the collection.

 ```powershell